Shed Permit Requirements in Dade County, GA

 Frequently Asked Questions

-Contact Dade County's building department for current Shed / Outbuilding permit fee information.
+Contact the building department for current Shed permit fee information.
 Fees typically vary based on project scope and valuation.

-Typical approval time for Shed / Outbuilding permits in Dade County is About 1 week.
+Typical approval time for Shed permits is about 1 week.
 More complex projects may take longer if plan review is required.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
 HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.